This easy chicken coconut curry is outrageously delicious, comes together in less than 45 minutes and tastes like it's been simmering all day!

 - 1 cup fresh or frozen baby peas thawed

 - 1 tablespoon extra virgin olive oil

 - 8 ounces thin French-style green beans also called (Haricots Verts)

 - ⅓ cup roasted salted cashews

 - fresh basil leaves optional

 Combine the egg white, rice vinegar, cornstarch and 1 teaspoon olive oil in a medium-size bowl.
 Add the sliced chicken and mix to coat all of the chicken with the egg white mixture.
 Set aside for 15 minutes while preparing the sauce.

-Combine garlic, soy sauce, olive oil, curry paste, ginger and turmeric in a small bowl.
+Combine garlic, soy sauce, olive oil, curry paste, ginger, brown sugar and turmeric in a small bowl.
 Set aside.